s1rhcs/Fallen-Follow-Registry/README.md

   - `followers_1.json`
   - `following.json` (or `following_1.json`)

-On phones and tablets, the layout adapts, and heavy background animations are disabled to keep things smooth.
+On phones and tablets, the layout adapts and heavy background animations are disabled to keep things smooth.

 ---